 THE STARTER CLOTHING ESSENTIALS

 With this in mind, we suggest getting a wardrobe together that’s 70-80% onesies, and the rest you can buy cute little outfits if you like.
 We would say get around 4-6 newborn size onesies (definitely no more than 8) and wait and see how big your baby is.
 You can then get, say, eight 0-3 month size onesies and if you want to be super prepared, eight 3-6 month onesies.
 We love the plain white organic cotton onesies from John Lewis (£10 for a pack of 5) they are booted and cleverly fitted with fold-over mittens.
 We also adore the gorgeous printed ones from Sapling, plus Aden and Anais do some lovely ones, as do Milk Barn.
-Also: Look out for zipped onesies, these are a gamechanger.
+Also: Look out for zipped and magnetic onesies, these are a gamechanger.

 Tip: Before you dress your baby, pop together the buttons in the onesie’s legs and crotch and slip them onto your baby like trousers.
 This makes the changing process so much easier, especially if you have a little wriggler!